Rajpratik71/linux-manPages/pnmtosgi.md

               Write a compressed (run length encoded) file.

        -imagename name
               Write the string "name" into the imagename field of the header.
 The name string is limited to 79 characters.
 If no name is given, pnmtosgi writes "no name" into this field.

 BUGS
        Probably.

 REFERENCES
        SGI Image File Format documentation (draft v0.95) by Paul Haeberli (paul@sgi.com).
 Available via ftp at sgi.com:graphics/SGIIMAGESPEC.

 SEE ALSO
        pnm(5), sgitopnm(1)

 AUTHOR
-       Copyright (C) 1994 by Ingo  Wilken  (Ingo.Wilken@informatik.uni-olden‐ burg.de)
+       Copyright (C) 1994 by Ingo Wilken (Ingo.Wilken@informatik.uni-oldenburg.de)

                                                                                             29 Januar 1994                                                                                 pnmtosgi(1)